ayyubibrahimi/mljusticelab-tools/Notes.md

 **summary**
 1. Process in batches.
 Can we disregard certain batches based on whether it contains relevant info when compared to the memory log?

+## Vision
+1. Create labeled set for classification task to evaluate output
+2. Create labeled set for description task to evaluate output